We have a number of projects, they help provide advice to different people for different purposes.

 The overall aim of this project is to promote and protect the rights of disabled people in the workplace.
 The work is focused on early intervention in order to prevent an employed disabled person from becoming unemployed and subject to potentially a life on state benefits.

-In February 2016, the Legal Advice Centre Family Law Clinic went ‘live’.
+In February 2016, our Family Law Clinic went ‘live’.
 It is weekly clinic with a focus on domestic violence.
 The clinic is a collaboration between ourselves and six international law firms.
 Typical casework includes helping DV victims obtain non-molestation orders.
-As part of an extension to our Family Law Clinic we have also recently established a duty desk at East London Family Court, in partnership with Greenwich University.
+We are considering opening a second clinic.

 This clinic was set up in order to help with the growing housing crisis in London.
 It is a weekly morning clinic to reflect the working patterns of the three USA law firms who are providing volunteers lawyers to staff the clinic.